 I don’t think there’s a generational split.
 Some of the most distinctive dry, snarky voices to crop up it the last few years—Alex Pareene, Maggie Shnayerson, Foster, Sheila McClear, Moe Tkacik, Meagan Keane, half the writers at The Awl, etc—are Gen Y. I don’t think either generation has a distinct sensibility, re: dryness or snarkiness.

 Thinking about generational sensibilities is more useful than AdWeek’s (true) summation that “[Gawker] defiantly skipped magazine prose in favor of Internet snark, obsessively needling the New York-centric media world.”
 Indeed, but Gawker’s genius was—is—a lot more than snark and obsessive needling.
 It was a perfect and, in 2002, novel, pairing of audience and product.
-The audience was office-bound Gen-Xers and -Yers with high-speed Internet access, time to kill and the suspicion that we were smarter than the Powers That Be.
+The audience was office-bound Gen-Xers and -Yers with high-speed Internet access, time to kill and the suspicion that we were smarter than the Powers That Were.
 The product was Gen-Xer and -Yer voices, with traces of Mystery Science Theater 3000 and a passing resemblance to the wit of Joss Whedon characters.
 At the end of the decade of Dilbert, it was the way we talked amongst ourselves, the attitude that made us love The Onion and love it doubly because no one over a certain age knew it existed.
 And here Gawker was using our voice to take on the Powers That Be.
 So it seemed, from our work computers.

 Conservatives must have breathed similar relief when Rush Limbaugh and Fox News first came on the air: you can say that?
 You can talk this way?
 And they can’t do a thing about it?

 Why hadn’t anyone thought of doing this before?